We let our light shine

 2 Parent Governors who are voted onto the governing body by other parents of children who attend the school.
 Parent governors play an important role in shaping the education and experience of their children at St Barnabas.

 Sharon Price is a Foundation Governor.
-She has been a governor since 5th September 2013 and was reappointed on 12th December 2016.
-She is Chair of the Finance and Ethos Committees and the link governor for Health & Safety.
+She has been a governor since 5th September 2013 and was re-appointed on 12th December 2016.
+She is member of the Resources and Ethos Committees and the link governor for RE, Health & Safety and PSHE.

 Richard Dixon is a Co-opted Governor.
 He has been a governor since 2007.
 Richard’s current four year term began on 1st September 2015, following the reconstitution of the Governing Body.
 He is a member of the Standards Committee and the link governor for safeguarding and looked after children and the SIP governor for personal development, welfare and behaviour.